thomaswxu/11-767-Team-DST/labs/lab1-project-brainstorm.md

 One potential extension of our project will be to first perform zero/few shot evaluation of the pre-trained VLN model on out-of-domain data like every different visual environments and then work on improving model generalization.

-Another stretch goal would be building an embodied agent that can actually navigate in a small environment using our model.
-For that we will have to get rid of the simulator and can come up with a proxy that can perform the same tasks as the simulator.
+Another stretch goal would be building an embodied agent that can actually navigate in a small physical environment using our model.
+For that we will have to get rid of the simulator and come up with a proxy that can perform the same tasks as the environment simulator.